Huguet

-Huguet (died 1438), also written as Houet or Ouguete, was an architect living in the early 15th century and active in Portugal, who introduced the Flamboyant Gothic style to Portugal.
+Huguet (died 1438), also written as Houet or Ouguete, was a possibly Catalan architect living in the early 15th century and active in Portugal, who introduced the Flamboyant Gothic style to Portugal.
 He played an important role in the evolution of Gothic architecture in Portugal throughout the 15th and the early 16th centuries.

 Life

 The origins of Huguet are unclear.
 One hypothesis states that he came from the Mediterranean coast of Catalonia.
 Another states that he was called David Huguet and came from Ireland.
 He may have been recommended to Queen Philippa of Lancaster by the master mason Henry Yevele, builder of the naves of Westminster Abbey and Canterbury Cathedral, or Henry Yevele may have sent a few English architects, or both.

 Huguet married Maria Esteves between 1436 and 1437 and was allocated a house and property near the monastery by King Duarte.

 Monastery of Batalha

-In 1402 Huguet took over the construction of the Monastery of Batalha from the first architect Afonso Domingues.
+In 1402, Huguet took over the construction of the Monastery of Batalha from the first architect Afonso Domingues.
 At that time only parts of the church, transept and chapter house had been finished.
 Huguet would continue the construction of this immense building until his death in 1438.
 Under his direction the church, the cloisters and the chapter house were completed.
 He was later succeed the Portuguese architects Martin Vasquez and Fernão de Évora.